CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Like yesterday today also work on my react todo app.

-**Thoughts:** So I had spent most of time around 3 to 4 hours on a bug which is actually not a bug but silly mistake by me while writing the code.
+**Thoughts:** So I had spent most of my time around 3 to 4 hours on a bug which is actually not a bug but silly mistake by me while writing the code.
 After that get another bug which surprisingly new to me and I'm still not able to understand what is the cause of this properly.
 But somehow I get work around it and it get fixed using another approach.

 Trying to explain the bug using example.